alexandrugaidei-atomate/active-url-from-plain-text/README.md

 Create active url from plain url
 ==========================

-Small Codeigniter helper for create active links from plain url in any text.
+Small Codeigniter helper for create active links from plain url and/or emails in any text.

 The code is released under an MIT license.